tohagan/ShouldBe/README.markdown

   * Added additional typesafe enumeration methods for matching Sequences and Sets of values.
   * Replaced all 'throw new ChuckAWobly(msg)' with NUnit's 'Assert.Fail(msg)' calls.
     * Improves integratation with NUnit and NUnit compatible tools like [Resharper](http://www.jetbrains.com/resharper)
-    * Made safer to use when running unit tests with non-debug builds.
+    * Refactored assertion reporting still works when running unit tests with non-debug builds and when source is not available.
   * Fixed regex bug in StripWhiteSpace() extention method.
   * Fixed Bug in the Should.FailWithError() that caused some unit tests in ShouldBe.UnitTest project to always succeed.
   * Improved internal unit test coverage.